-- 1) Simulation setup: The protocol described above is simulated using the Network Simulator (ns-2) [39].
-The topology for the simulations is a tandem network consisting of 4 hops (hence 5 nodes), shown in Figure 10.
+1) Simulation Setup: The protocol described above is simulated using the network simulator (ns-2) [33].
+The topology for the simulations is a tandem network consisting of four hops (hence, five nodes), shown in Fig. 10.
 The source and sink nodes are at opposite ends of the chain.
 Two FTP applications want to communicate from the source to the sink.
 There is no limit on the file size.
-They emit packets continuously till the end of the simulation.
+They emit packets continuously until the end of the simulation.
 They either use TCP without coding or TCP with network coding (denoted TCP/NC).
 In this simulation, intermediate nodes do not re-encode packets.
-All the links have a bandwidth of 1 Mbps, and a propagation delay of 100 ms. The buffer size on the links is set at 200.
+All the links have a bandwidth of 1 Mb/s, and a propagation delay of 100 ms.

+The buffer size on the links is set at 200.
 The TCP receive window size is set at 100 packets, and the packet size is 1000 bytes.
-The Vegas parameters are chosen to be $\alpha = 28$, $\beta = 30$, $\gamma = 2$ (see [36] for details of Vegas). - 2) Fairness and compatibility simulation results: By fairness, we mean that if two similar flows compete for the same link, they must receive an approximately equal share of the link bandwidth.
+The Vegas parameters are chosen to be $\alpha = 28$ , $\beta = 30$ , $\gamma = 2$ (see [30] for details of Vegas).

+2) Fairness and Compatibility-Simulation Results: By fairness, we mean that if two similar flows compete for the same link, they must receive an approximately equal share of the link bandwidth.
 In addition, this must not depend on the order in which the flows join the network.
 As mentioned earlier, we use TCP-Vegas for the simulations.
 The fairness of TCP-Vegas is a well-studied problem.
-It is known that depending on the values chosen for the α and β parameters, TCP-Vegas could be unfair to an existing connection when a new connection enters the bottleneck link ([40], [41]).
-Several solutions have been presented to this problem in the literature (for example, see [42] and references therein).
-In our simulations, we first pick values of α and β that allow fair sharing of bandwidth when two TCP flows without our modification compete with each other, in order to evaluate the effect of our modification on fairness.
-With the same α and β , we consider two cases:
+It is known that depending on the values chosen for the $\alpha$ and $\beta$ parameters, TCP-Vegas could be unfair to an existing connection when a new connection enters the bottleneck link [34], [35].
+Several solutions have been presented to this problem in the literature (for example, see [36] and references therein).
+In our simulations, we first pick values of $\alpha$ and $\beta$ that allow fair sharing of bandwidth when two TCP flows without our modification compete with each other, in order to evaluate the effect of our modification on fairness.
+With the same $\alpha$ and $\beta$ , we consider two cases: